asteca/asteca.github.io/docs/input_data.rst

 There are two types of required input files: the ``asteca.ini`` general input parameters file, and the file that contains the cluster data.

-The former contains the parameters used to run all the functions included within **ASteCA**; it is included with the package.
+The former contains the parameters used to run all the functions in **ASteCA**, and it is included with the package.

 The latter is provided by the user and it needs to be formatted such that it can be loaded by the `pandas.read_csv()